 Significant change is in the air for Americans traveling to Cuba.
-Under the recently announced U.S policy towards Cuba, American travelers will face many restrictions that should result in far fewer visitors to the island this coming year.
+Under the newly implemented U.S policy towards Cuba, American travelers will face many restrictions that will result in far fewer visitors to the island.
 Now is the time to visit, and we are happy to report that our boat-based Cuba Cultural Adventure will not be affected by these new rules.

 While the new policy will make solo travel to Cuba virtually impossible and adds a great deal of complexity to the regulations for land-based group tours, our journey by yacht remains legally licensed and authorized to continue operating as before.
 In truth, we had already felt our adventure was the way to go because it circumvents the shortage of quality hotel infrastructure, allows you to unpack just once during your stay, and does away with numerous long bus rides between towns.

-1. Individual Americans will no longer be able to travel to Cuba on their own and must travel with a licensed “People-to-People” group tour.
+1. Individual Americans are no longer able to travel to Cuba on their own and must travel with a licensed “People-to-People” group tour.

 Our Cuba Cultural Adventure has always been a fully licensed People-to-People group tour.